Where to Fly Drones in Arizona

 Do I need LAANC authorization to fly in Arizona?

 Only if you're flying in controlled airspace.
 Class B near PHX (Sky Harbor), Class C near TUS.
 If your planned flight is in Class G (uncontrolled) airspace, you don't need LAANC.
-Use the B4UFLY app to check before every flight.
+Use the B4UFLY or Aloft app to check before every flight.